Take It To The Grave Wines

 Initial Brut Blanc de Blancs Grand Cru Champagne Chardonnay

-Steve, jesus and 41 others liked this
+Steve, Neil and 69 others liked this

 Egon Müller